Worrying Our Way To Illness: How Anxiety Hurts Our HealthThe Breast Cancer Site

 Talk to Your Doctor

 If constant worry is affecting your life and health, the best way to start tackling the problem is by talking to your primary care physician.
 Get a physical to rule out any potential health conditions that can trigger anxiety.
-In extreme cases, you may want to talk to your doctor about anti-anxiety medications that may help.
+In certain cases, you may want to talk to your doctor about anti-anxiety medications that may help.

 Make a List